Last Updated: March 4, 2025

 Return to Heavyweight

 Couture announced his return from retirement in 2007.
 He signed a two-year, four-fight deal with the UFC, and faced off against Tim Sylvia for the UFC Heavyweight Championship in March.
 Against Sylvia, Couture won by a unanimous decision.
 At UFC 74 in August, he successfully defended his title against Gabriel Gonzaga, winning by TKO.
-However, in October, Couture announced that he was severing all ties with the UFC, citing disputes with management as his reason.
+However, in October, Randy announced that he was severing all ties with the UFC, citing disputes with management as his reason.

 Despite his previous decision, Couture returned to the UFC in 2008, losing the Championship to Brock Lesnar.
 The next year, he lost to Antônio Rodrigo Nogueira.
-Subsequently, Couture signed a new six-fight deal, returning to the light heavyweight division.
+Subsequently, Randy signed a new six-fight deal, returning to the light heavyweight division.
 With his win at UFC 105 at the age of 46, Couture became the oldest fighter ever to win a UFC bout.
 After his fight at UFC 129 in Toronto, Couture announced that he was finally done fighting.

 Film and Television Career

-On television, Couture had a recurring role on the CBS reboot of "Hawaii Five-0."
+On television, Randy had a recurring role on the CBS reboot of "Hawaii Five-0."
 In 2014, he competed on the 19th season of the dance competition series "Dancing with the Stars," where he was paired with Karina Smirnoff.

 Personal Life